pocket-ninja/fastlane-ext/README.md

 end
 ```

-## Tag Release
+## App Release

-Release the application according to the last git tag.
+Release the application.

 First of all setup certificates using [fastlane match](https://docs.fastlane.tools/actions/match/).